 Benefits

-• Asset Protection: Assets held in trust are protected from beneficiaries' personal creditors.
+- Asset Protection: Assets held in trust are protected from personal creditors of the beneficiaries.

-• Estate Planning: Allows you to transfer assets in a structured, tax-efficient manner.
+- Estate Planning: Allows you to transfer assets in a structured and tax-efficient manner.

-• Confidentiality: Trust details are not necessarily public.
+- Confidentiality: Details of the trust are not necessarily public.

 Disadvantages

-• Complexity: Creating and managing the trust can be complex and requires specialist advice.
+- Complexity: Establishing and managing the trust can be complex and require specialist advice.

-• Rigidity: Less flexibility in the management of assets held in trust.
+- Rigidity: Less flexibility in managing assets held in trust.

 Frequently Asked Questions (FAQ)